ErikBurton/python_crash_course/README.md

-Here's an enhanced version of the README using Markdown to improve readability and add structure:

----

 # 🐍 Python Crash Course Practice

 This repository is dedicated to my practice work from **_Python Crash Course_** by Eric Matthes.
 Here, I’m working through exercises and projects to reinforce Python fundamentals and build hands-on coding experience.